marlhex/LuluLatest/README.md

 - **Delete All Garments**: Option to delete all garments at once.
 - **Limit Enforcement**: Restricts the total number of garments to 10.
 - **Empty State Handling**: Displays a message when the garment list is empty.
-- **Responsive UI**: Animations and loaders provide visual feedback during data operations.
+- **Responsive UI**: Provides visual feedback during data operations.

 ## Architecture

-The app is built using the MVVM architecture pattern to ensure a clear separation of concerns and to facilitate easier maintenance and scalability.
+The app uses a straightforward SwiftUI structure with SwiftData for persistence, leveraging SwiftUI's declarative syntax and SwiftData's ease of use.

 ### Components

 - **Model**: Represents the data structure (Garment).
-- **View**: UI components for user interaction (ContentView, AddGarmentView, ListSortView).
+- **Views**: UI components for user interaction (ContentView, AddGarmentView, ListSortView).
-- **ViewModel**: Manages the data for the View (implicit in SwiftData's @Query and @Environment property wrappers).
+- **SwiftData**: Handles data persistence and querying.

 ### Technologies Used

 - **SwiftUI**: For building the user interface.
 - **SwiftData**: For data persistence and management.
-- **Combine**: For reactive programming (implicit in SwiftUI's state management).

 ## Testing

-The app includes both unit tests and UI tests to ensure reliability and correctness:
+The app includes unit tests to ensure reliability and correctness:

 - **Unit Tests**: Test the core functionality of the data layer and business logic.
-- **UI Tests**: Verify the user interface behaves correctly under various scenarios.

 ## Getting Started